-There are two different kinds in recognizing the wood.
-One is hardwood and the other is soft wood.
-Usually the names hardwood and softwood are nothing to do with their names, as softwood is sometimes solider than the hard wood.
+There are two different kinds of recognizing the wood.
+One is hardwood and the other is softwood.
+Usually, the names hardwood and softwood are nothing to do with their names, as softwood is sometimes more solid than hardwood.
 This differentiation of wood depends on the tree of that particular wood.
-The physical structuring and the durability of woods help in bifurcating them.
-Hardwood comes from angiosperm trees that has a higher density with broad leaves and has pores that could be viewed through microscope.
+The physical structuring and the durability of wood help in bifurcating them.
+Hardwood comes from angiosperm trees that have a higher density with broad leaves and pores that could be viewed through a microscope.
 Whereas softwood comes from gymnosperm trees with lower density and no visible pores when viewed through a microscope.
-Hardwood like mahogany and teak are structurally complex and also give a distinct appearance; hence they are commonly used for making high-value furniture, panels, decks, flooring and other decorative items that lasts for long and also show off the timber grain.
-But about 80% of timber are taken from softwood that has a wider range of applications, found in building components like window, doors paper etc; as they are comparatively cheaper and easier to work.
+Hardwood like mahogany and teak are structurally complex and also give a distinct appearance; hence they are commonly used for making high-value furniture, panels, decks, flooring and other decorative items that last for long and also show off the timber grain.
+But about 80% of timber is taken from softwood which has a wider range of applications, found in building components like a window, doors paper etc; as they are comparatively cheaper and easier to work.

 The initiation of using timber and wood goes back to the age when the first humanoids picked up pieces to use as clubs for hunting and defence.
 These nomads used wood for constructing a shelter for themselves when the caves and rock overhangs were unavailable.
 Thus timber framing is been around for about two thousand years.
 Since then timber/wood is an integral part of human life.
 Wood is not only used for the construction of buildings, and making of furniture but also used in the exploration of the domain like carts, sledges, boats and wooden ships.
 As the processing technologies of wood have developed, the scope for timber/wood products has also increased.
 Hence it is used for the development of railways for making sleepers and bridges.
 It is also one of the fundamental elements used in cultural society, as most of the musical instruments are made of wood.